 - Improve content moderation transparency

-- Improve content recommendation and personalization transparency
+- Improve content recommendation and personalisation transparency

 - Protect minors (ages 13-17) from targeted advertising practices